colearendt/shinytest-example/README.md

 ## How to use this repository

 - Fork the repository for yourself
+- Check it out locally to see how `shinytest` works
 - Change the GitHub actions as discussed below
     - Change the Connect URL to your own Connect URL
     - Add your own `CONNECT_API_KEY` secret